 These illustrations show why we prefer to use the major distributors.
 It’s best for both of us.

-• Obviously, we can’t pay you for what we don’t collect.
+- Obviously, we can’t pay you for what we don’t collect.
 50% of zero is, well, zero.

 7. MISCELLANEOUS

 In addition to the 2 free copies, you will receive 2 bound proof copies (you may acquire more if needed) in trade paperback to send to reviewers or booksellers you know personally.
-In most cases, these proof copies will have the final cover art in place, all but the most obscure typos corrected, and the only difference between these and the final book will be the word “proof” stamped on the back cover.
+In most cases, these proof copies will have the final cover art in place, all but the most obscure typos corrected, and the only difference between these and the final book will be the word “proof” or “not for resale” stamped on the cover.
 Some people find them more valuable as they are more rare than the final product.

 You will also be able to order more copies after publication at our printing cost, plus shipping, plus we do collect our part of the royalty on those units.
 Why?
-Because in many cases you’re ordering them to sell at speaking events or wherever, which could increase your revenue (we’re happy for you!) but cuts into the pool of people who might purchase through our agreement.
-However, we may well agree to cost-share with you in the early days while we are working to get reviews and early traction.
+Because in most cases you’re ordering them to sell at speaking events or wherever, which could increase your revenue (we’re happy for you!) but cuts into the pool of people who might purchase through our agreement.
+However, we may choose to agree to cost-share with you in the early days while we are working to get reviews and early traction.

 We can’t use any art in the book, including the author photo, that isn’t released and credited.
 If you need more release forms, just ask.